 Note the for_reading, for_streaming, for_enumeration_reading, for_enumeration_streaming functions.
 These make it possible to read or stream millions of records with ActiveRecord (assuming you don’t need to eager_load relations) and prevent an OutOfMemory exception.
 We use these in MRI and JRuby.

-Sean Griffin almost 6 years ago
+Sean Griffin over 6 years ago

 Sean Griffin